fnproject/tutorials/ruby/intro/README.md

 your laptop, server, or cloud.
 In this introductory tutorial we'll walk through developing a function using the Ruby programming language (without installing any Ruby tools!) and deploying that function to a local Fn server.
-We'll also learn about the core Fn concepts like applications and routes.
+We'll also learn about the core Fn concepts like applications and triggers.

 ### Before you Begin
 * Set aside about 15 minutes to complete this tutorial.